Strong solutions to a modified Michelson-Sivashinsky equation: Acknowledgements

 \section{Acknowledgements}

-This work is part of my doctoral thesis, and so I would like to thank my adviser Edriss Titi for introducing me to the Michelson-Sivashinsky equation, which lead to this work, as well as upcoming current work in progress.
+The author would like to thank the anonymous referees for their useful comments and feedback.
+This work is part of my doctoral thesis, and so I would like to thank my adviser Edriss Titi for introducing me to the Michelson-Sivashinsky equation, which lead to this work, as well as an upcoming current work in progress.
 I also thank Titi for several discussions.
-My gratitude is extended to Peter Kuchment for several editorial remarks that helped enhance the readability of the introductory section.
+My gratitude is extended to Peter Kuchment for several editorial remarks.